Today we are going to discuss one of the homeowners in the trendy “Bird Streets” area of the Hollywood Hills: interior designer Lindsay Chambers.

-But back to his only daughter.
-The two properties in the Bird Streets are hardly Miss Chambers’ first foray into Los Angeles real estate.
+Anyway, the two properties in the Bird Streets are hardly Miss Chambers’ first foray into Los Angeles real estate.
 Four years ago, in July 2012, she threw down $3,050,000 for a single-level uber-modern pad just above the Sunset Strip (and very close to the Chateau Marmont) that features panoramic views of the LA basin.
-As far as Yolanda knows, this house is currently her main residence.

 After renovating the property, Miss Chambers unsuccessfully attempted to sell this house earlier this year, first with an ask of $5,495,000 and then at $5,250,000 before it was delisted.

 Moving on.
 We also located direct, conclusive evidence that Miss Chambers recently owned not one but two separate, non-contiguous houses on Laurel Way in Beverly Hills.
 She flipped both homes to the very same developer in two separate transactions, one off-market and one on, raking in a whopping $4,150,000 profit on the two deals, minus real estate fees, taxes, and any renovation costs (we don’t think she did much work at all).
 Damn!
 Get that money, gurl.

 But back to Miss Chambers’ new double-down in the Birds.
 Now that she has two houses just two doors apart, will she attempt to snap up the property in between?
 A contiguous triplex, if you will?